-Previously, he was part of seven seasons with the Denver Center Theatre Company, where his credits include Hamlet, Much Ado About Nothing, title roles in The Cripple of Inishmaan and in the world premiere of Pierre, adapted by Jeffrey Hatcher from the novel by Herman Melville.
-In addition, he helped develop plays from the Colorado New Play Summit at the Denver Center with featured roles in the world premiere productions of Great Wall Story and Grace, or the Art of Climbing.
+Previously, he was part of seven seasons with the Denver Center Theatre Company, where his credits include Hamlet, Much Ado About Nothing, and The Three Sisters, as well as title roles in The Cripple of Inishmaan and in the world premiere of Pierre, adapted by Jeffrey Hatcher from the novel by Herman Melville.
+In addition, he helped develop plays in the Colorado New Play Summit at the Denver Center with featured roles in the world premiere productions of Great Wall Story and Grace, or the Art of Climbing.

 Other credits include actor Garry Lejeune in David H. Bell’s critically acclaimed production of Noises Off (Cleveland Playhouse), Tom Carter in the world premiere of Thornton Wilder's The Rivers Under the Earth (Actors Theatre of Louisville), Iachimo in the celebrated production of Cymbeline at the New Orleans Shakespeare Festival (under the direction of Rob Clare), Proof, Witness for the Prosecution (Cincinnati Playhouse), and Gross Indecency: The Three Trials of Oscar Wilde (Intiman Theatre, Seattle).
 Favorite roles also include Tom Wingfield in Tennessee Williams’ The Glass Menagerie, Wolfgang Mozart in Peter Shaffer’s Amadeus at the Historic Fulton Opera House (Lancaster, PA), Septimus Hodge in Tom Stoppard’s Arcadia (Theatreworks, CA), poet Percy Shelley in the world premiere of The Yellow Leaf (Pioneer Theatre Company), inventor Wilbur Wright in the world premiere of The Center of Gravity (Portland Stage), and all male roles in Jose Rivera's Marisol (Luna Stage, NJ).

 Christopher had the honor to perform in Stories on Stage (with Elliot Gould) as the narrator of “Powder,” by Tobias Wolff , and portrayed Hamlet opposite Michael Learned in an evening directed by Nobel Prize winning playwright Wole Soyinka.
 He has also proudly helped to develop new plays with international playwrights - such as Jose Rivera and Jeffrey Hatcher - and theatre companies across the country, including the aforementioned Denver Center Theatre Company, New York Theatre Workshop, Pioneer Theatre, and Portland Stage.
-Film/ Television credits include a recurring role on Hulu's "The Path", as well as “Damages," a recurring role on the CBS series “Dr. Quinn, Medicine Woman” (co-starring with Johnny Cash and Jane Seymour), and a featured role in the historical “Brothers of the Borderland,” (narrated by Oprah Winfrey).
+Film/ Television credits include "Succession" (HBO), a recurring role on Hulu's "The Path", “Damages" (FX), a recurring role on the CBS series “Dr. Quinn, Medicine Woman” (co-starring with Johnny Cash and Jane Seymour), and a featured role in the historical “Brothers of the Borderland,” (narrated by Oprah Winfrey).
 He is a member of the Actors Center Workshop Company in New York and received his M.F.A. from NYU’s Graduate Acting Program.